-You’ll find reviews of my favorite band of the era—Oasis—in their own section.
+You’ll find reviews of Radiohead and Oasis in their own menus.
 You’ll find reviews of Ani Di Franco, PJ Harvey, Sade and Sinéad O’Connor in the Great Broads section.
 As for the rest . . .

 - Neck and Neck, Chet Atkins and Mark Knopfler

 - Mirror Blue, Richard Thompson

 - Smash, The Offspring